 Humanities › History & Culture Latin Verbs: Their Person and Number Share Flipboard Email Print History & Culture Ancient History and Culture Ancient Languages Figures & Events Greece Egypt Asia Rome Mythology & Religion American History African American History African History Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More by N.S.
 Gill N.S.
-Gill is a freelance classics and ancient history writer.
-She has a master's degree in linguistics and is a former Latin teacher.
+Gill is a Latinist, writer, and teacher of ancient history and Latin.
+She has been featured by NPR and National Geographic for her ancient history expertise.
 Updated September 06, 2019 Latin is an inflected language.
 This means that verbs are packed with information by virtue of their ending.
 Thus, the ending of the verb is crucial because it tells you the: person (who's doing the action: I, you, he, she, it, we, or they)number (how many are doing the action: singular or plural)tense and meaning (when the action happens and what the action is)mood (whether this is about facts, commands, or uncertainty)voice (whether the action is active or passive) For example, look at the Latin verb dare ("to give").
 In English, the ending of the verb changes once: It acquires an s in "he gives."
 In Latin, the ending of the verb dare changes every time the person, number, tense, mood and voice change.
 Latin verbs are built from a stem followed by a grammatical ending that contains information about the agent, specifically the person, number, tense, mood and voice.
 A Latin verb can tell you, thanks to its ending, who or what the subject is, without the intervention of a noun or pronoun.
 It can also tell you the time frame, interval or action performed.
 When you deconstruct a Latin verb and look at its component parts, you can learn a lot.
 Person and Number The Latin verb ending forms will tell you who is speaking.
 Latin counts three persons from the perspective of the speaker.
 These can be: I (first person); you (the second person singular); he, she, it (a third-person singular person removed from the conversation); we (first person singular); all of you (second person plural); or they (third person plural).
 Verb endings reflect the person and number so clearly that Latin drops the subject pronoun because it seems repetitive and extraneous.
 For example, the conjugated verb form damus ("we give") tells us this is the first person plural, present tense, active voice, indicative mood of the verb dare ("to give").
 The table below is the complete conjugation of the verb dare ("to give") in the present tense, active voice, indicative mood in singular and plural and all the persons.
 We take off the -are infinitive ending, which leaves us with d-.
 Then we apply the conjugated endings.
 Note how the endings change with every person and number: Latin (dare) English (to give) do I give das you give dat he/she/it gives damus we give datis you give dant they give Pronoun Equivalents We list these as a comprehension aid.
 The Latin personal pronouns that are relevant here are not used in Latin verb conjugations because they are repetitive and unnecessary, since all the information the reader needs is in the verb ending.
-I: first-person singular You: second-person singular He, she or it: third-person singularWe: first-person plural All of you: second-person pluralThey: third-person plural Continue Reading Preferir Conjugation in Spanish, Translation, and Examples Person in English Grammar: First, Second, and Third Quick Guide to Conjugating Spanish Verbs Moods of Latin Verbs: Indicative, Imperative and Subjunctive Expertly Conjugate Italian Verbs With the -Ire Suffix What Are the Present and Past Forms of the Verb "To Be" Why Defective Verbs in Spanish Aren’t Broken Declension Table of Latin Personal Pronouns Third Conjugation of the -isc Infix Type Italian Verbs Third-Person Pronouns in English Grammar: Can 'They' Ever Be Singular?
-100 Key Terms Used in the Study of English Grammar How to Use Third-Person Singular Verbs in English What Are Conjugations in Grammar?
-How to Conjugate Regular 3rd Conjugation Latin Verbs Conjugating Regular French Verbs in the Subjunctive How Are Latin Infinitives Formed?
+I: first-person singular You: second-person singular He, she or it: third-person singularWe: first-person plural All of you: second-person pluralThey: third-person plural Continue Reading Latin Learners, Start With This Guide to Latin Verb Tenses Italian Verbs For Beginners - Mood and Tenses Expertly Conjugate Italian Verbs With the -Ire Suffix Quick Guide to Conjugating Spanish Verbs Person in English Grammar: First, Second, and Third Tips for Using Object Pronouns in Spanish What Are the Present and Past Forms of the Verb "To Be" 4 Ways To Avoid the Imperative Mood in Spanish Why Defective Verbs in Spanish Aren’t Broken Moods of Latin Verbs: Indicative, Imperative and Subjunctive Third Conjugation of the -isc Infix Type Italian Verbs How to Use the Italian Verb Piacere Third-Person Pronouns in English Grammar: Can 'They' Ever Be Singular?
+How to Use Third-Person Singular Verbs in English How to Conjugate Regular 3rd Conjugation Latin Verbs What Is a Base Verb and What Does It Do?